Starz Entertainment: Early history

-Lionsgate increases and new CEO
+2000s expansion

 Additional acquisition funding arrived in January 2000 as a $33.1 million investment from an investor group that included Paul Allen, former Sony Pictures executive Jon Feltheimer, German broadcasting company Tele-Munchen, and SBS Broadcasting SA.
 This led to Feltheimer taking over as CEO from Giustra thus the passed over Doroniuk left the company.
 Feltheimer increased film making including several $1 million films at Avalanche.
 However, Federgreen still remains one of the major owners of the company and is extremely involved in the making of all their major movies.
 In June, Lionsgate acquired Trimark Holdings, Inc. for approximately $50 million in stock and cash including taking on $36 million in debt.

 Lionsgate continued making acquisitions during the decade to boost distribution and its film library.
 On December 15, 2003, Lionsgate acquired Artisan Entertainment for $220 million.
-In 2004, Erik Nelson reacquired Termite Art and renamed it to Creative Differences.
+Following the acquisition, Lionsgate relocated from Marina del Rey to Artisan's headquarters in Santa Monica.
+In 2004, Erik Nelson reacquired Termite Art from Lionsgate, renaming it Creative Differences.

 Lionsgate partnered with Panamax Films in 2005 to make movies for the Latino market which only produced two films.
 On April 13, 2005, Lionsgate spun off its Canadian distribution unit into a new distribution unit called Maple Pictures under the direction of two former Lionsgate executives, Brad Pelman and Laurie May.
 On August 1, 2005, Lions Gate Entertainment acquired the entire library of Modern Entertainment, the U.S. film division of the Swedish television company Modern Times Group.
 On October 17, 2005, Lionsgate acquired UK company Redbus Film Distribution for $35 million and became Lionsgate UK on February 23, 2006.